Holy Loch: US Navy at Holy Loch

+Holy Loch's most prosperous period occurred with the naval base and its 3,000 Americans.
+A monument was built to the US Navy years in the Castle Gardens, Dunoon.

 Over the years, five different submarine tenders and one floating dry dock served in the loch.

 Two notable incidents occurred during the three-decade long deployment of SUBRON 14 at Holy Loch.
 On 29 November 1970, a fire erupted on USS Canopus, killing three of her complement.
 Almost four years later, on 3 November 1974, the nuclear ballistic missile submarine USS James Madison (SSBN-627) collided with a Soviet submarine, assumed to be a Victor-class nuclear-powered attack submarine, during a dive just after departing from Holy Loch.
 The American submarine was dented and suffered a nine-foot scratch on her hull.
 She spent a full week at the base for inspection and repairs.

 Laurel Clark, known to her shipmates as "Doc Salton", was assigned as the Radiation Health Officer and Undersea Medical Officer at SUBRON 14.
-Clark was one of the astronauts who perished in the Space Shuttle Columbia disaster on 1 February 2003.
+Clark was one of the astronauts killed in the Space Shuttle Columbia disaster on 1 February 2003.

 New technologies and the end of the Cold War led to the base being deemed unnecessary.
 The last submarine tender to be based there, the USS Simon Lake (AS-33), left Holy Loch in November 1991, ahead of the base closing the following June.
+The closing of the base caused significant economic decline.